 I have seen many problems caused by excessive, slavish adherence to object-oriented PHP in production applications.
 It is not that object-oriented programming is bad, but it is not something that automatically improves development.
 It is like spicing a meal, use a little spice, and it improves the taste, add too much and it utterly ruins it.

-Another example is all the hype about "the cloud".
-Everyone should migrate to the cloud, and it's all about the cloud, and container deployment in the cloud, and DevOps, and what not.
+But no, everyone should migrate to the cloud, and it's all about the cloud, and container deployment in the cloud, and DevOps, and what not.

-I have warned multiple clients about migrating all their data to the cloud only to be met with frown and disdain, as though I was some kind of dinosaur trying to hold the company back from moving forward.
+I have warned clients about migrating all their data to the cloud only to be met with frown and disdain, as though I was some kind of dinosaur trying to hold the company back from moving forward.

-Sure, the young hipsters knows best right?
-Wrong!
+So, the hipsters knows best right?

 Security strategy begins with the attitude: Never trust, always verify.
-You cannot do that once you migrate all your data to the cloud!
+You cannot do that once you migrate all your data to "the cloud"!

 A zero trust architecture ensures that data and access across your network are secure and based on parameters like user identity and location.
 It inspects and logs all traffic, learns and monitors network patterns, and make use of authentication methods, all with the goal of seeing every user and device connected to the network at any moment.

 Insider threats are often a great source of breaches and concern because they originate internally, from countless devices and applications that are anywhere.
 But that thread isn't mitigated on the cloud, your employees still need to access the data, the only thing that is different is that now you know absolute nothing about your IT infrastructure.